Nursing Jurisprudence and Ethics for Texas

 LEVELS OF NURSING PRACTICE IN TEXAS

-“Oversight” includes determining the degree of proximity of an appropriate clinical supervisor.
-This includes identifying whether the supervisor is available by phone or actually physically present.
-This decision should be made by the LVN and the LVN’s clinical supervisor after evaluating the specific situation and taking into consideration patient conditions and the level of skill, training, and competence of the LVN.
-An appropriate clinical supervisor may need to be physically available to assist the LVN should emergent situations arise.
+Determining the degree of proximity of an appropriate clinical supervisor, whether the supervisor is available by phone or actually physically present, should be made by the LVN and the LVN’s clinical supervisor.
+An appropriate clinical supervisor may need to be physically available to assist the LVN.

 NURSING PROCESS FOR THE LICENSED VOCATIONAL NURSE

-The LVN participates in the nursing process by appraising the individual patient’s status or situation at hand.
-Also known as a focused assessment, this appraisal may be considered a component of a more comprehensive assessment performed by a RN or another appropriate clinical supervisor.
-For example, a RN may utilize the data and information collected and reported by the LVN in the formation of the nursing process; however, the RN’s comprehensive assessment lays the foundation for the nursing process.
-The LVN reports the data and information collected either verbally or in writing.
-Written documentation must be accurate and complete and according to policies, procedures, and guidelines for the employment setting.
+The LVN’s role in the nursing process is to appraise the patient’s status or the situation at hand.
+Also known as a focused assessment, this appraisal may be considered a component of a more comprehensive assessment performed by an RN or another appropriate clinical supervisor.
+The LVN reports the information that is collected either verbally or in writing.
+Written documentation must be accurate and complete.

-Implementing the plan of care is the third step in the nursing process.
-The LVN is responsible for providing safe, compassionate, and focused nursing care to assigned patients with predictable healthcare needs.
-The LVN may implement aspects of the plan of care within legal, ethical, and regulatory parameters and in consideration of patient factors.
-The LVN organizes aspects of patient care based on identified priorities.
+Implementing the plan of care is the fourth step in the nursing process.
+The LVN is responsible for providing safe, compassionate, and focused nursing care to assigned patients by implementing aspects of the plan of care within legal, ethical, and regulatory parameters.

-Delegating tasks to unlicensed assistive personnel (UAPs) is beyond the scope of practice for LVNs; however, LVNs may make appropriate assignments to other LVNs and UAPs according to Rule 217.11(2), which states that the LVN shall assign specific tasks, activities, and functions to unlicensed personnel commensurate with the educational preparation, experience, knowledge, and physical and emotional ability of the person to whom the assignments are made and shall maintain appropriate supervision of unlicensed personnel.
+Delegating tasks to unlicensed assistive personnel (UAPs) is beyond the scope of practice for LVNs; however, LVNs may make appropriate assignments to other LVNs and UAPs according to Rule 217.11(2).

 The RN is generally responsible and accountable for supervising not only the LVN’s practice but the UAP’s performance of tasks as well.
-For example, the RN may have trained, verified competency, and delegated the tasks to a UAP, and the LVN may then proceed to assign those tasks that need to be accomplished for that day.
+For example, the RN may have trained, verified competency, and delegated tasks to a UAP, and the LVN may then proceed to assign those same tasks that need to be accomplished for that day to a UAP.

-A critical and fourth step in the nursing process is evaluation.
+A critical and final step in the nursing process is evaluation.
 The LVN participates in the evaluation process by identifying and reporting any alterations in patient responses to therapeutic interventions in comparison to expected outcomes.
-The LVN may contribute to the evaluation phase by suggesting any modifications to the plan of care that may be necessary and making appropriate referrals to facilitate continuity of care.
+The LVN may contribute to the evaluation phase by suggesting any necessary modifications to the plan of care and making appropriate referrals to facilitate continuity of care.

-[This section is taken from Board Position Statement 15.3.
-LVNs Engaging in Intravenous Therapy, Venipuncture, or PICC Lines (TXBON, 2014).]
+[This section is taken from Texas Board of Nursing Position Statement, 15.3, LVNs Engaging in Intravenous Therapy, Venipuncture, or PICC Lines (TX BON, 2021).]

-Unless licensed as an advanced practice registered nurse, the RN scope of practice does not include acts of medical diagnosis or the prescription of therapeutic or corrective measures.
-RNs utilize the nursing process to establish the plan of care in which nursing services are delivered to patients.
-The level and impact of the nursing process differs between the RN and LVN.
+Unless licensed as an advanced practice registered nurse (see “Advanced Practice Nursing” below), the RN scope of practice does not include acts of medical diagnosis or the prescription of therapeutic or corrective measures.

 NURSING PROCESS FOR THE REGISTERED NURSE

 The comprehensive assessment is the first step and lays the foundation for the nursing process.
-It consists of the initial and ongoing extensive collection, analysis, and interpretation of data.
-Nursing judgment is based on the assessment process.
+Nursing judgment is based on the assessment findings.
 The RN uses clinical reasoning and knowledge, evidence-based outcomes, and research as the basis for decision-making and comprehensive care.

-The second step in the nursing process is planning.
-The RN synthesizes the data collected during the comprehensive assessment to identify problems, make nursing diagnoses, and formulate goals, teaching plans, and outcomes.
+The third step in the nursing process is planning.
+The RN synthesizes the data collected during the comprehensive assessment to identify problems, participate in the patient diagnoses, and formulate goals, teaching plans, and outcomes.
 A nursing plan of care for patients is developed by the RN, who has the overall responsibility to coordinate nursing care for patients.
-Teaching plans address health promotion, maintenance, restoration, and prevention of risk factors.
-The RN utilizes evidence-based practice, published research, and information from patients and the interdisciplinary healthcare team during the planning process.

-Implementing the plan of care is the third step in the nursing process.
-The RN may begin, deliver, assign, or delegate certain interventions within the plan of care for patients within legal, ethical, and regulatory parameters and in consideration of health restoration, disease prevention, wellness, and promotion of healthy lifestyles.
+Implementing the plan of care is the fourth step in the nursing process.
+The RN may begin, deliver, assign, or delegate certain nursing tasks within the plan of care for patients within legal, ethical, and regulatory parameters and in consideration of health restoration, disease prevention, wellness, and promotion of healthy lifestyles.

 The RN’s duty to patient safety when making assignments to other nurses or when delegating tasks to unlicensed staff is to consider the education, training, skill, competence, and physical and emotional abilities of those to whom the assignments or delegation is made.
 The RN is responsible for reasonable and prudent decisions regarding assignments and delegation.